kkinnear/zprint/doc/reference.md

-This operates similarly for bindings (i.e., `let`, etc.) using `:style :binding-nl-all` and for pairs (i.e., things in `cond`, as well as constant pairs) when using ':style :pair-nl-all`.
+This operates similarly for bindings (i.e., `let`, etc.) using `:style :binding-nl-all` and for pairs (i.e., things in `cond`, as well as constant pairs) when using `:style :pair-nl-all`.

 #### :moustache